 5 of the Most Popular Ways to Take CBD

 Over the past few years, the popularity of CBD has skyrocketed.
-The evolving legal status of marijuana and hemp in the US has led to more widespread awareness and acceptance of cannabis and, subsequently, cannabidiol—so much so that two major pharmacy chains announced their plans to roll out CBD products in their stores.
+The evolving legal status hemp in the US has led to more widespread awareness and acceptance of cannabis with low to zero THC and, subsequently, cannabidiol—so much so that two major pharmacy chains announced their plans to roll out CBD products in their stores.

 With the CBD train going full speed ahead, the breadth and depth of ways in which it can be administered are growing as well.
 While sublingual absorption by use of tinctures is arguably the most popular method, CBD can also be vaporized, ingested through food, absorbed through the skin via topical products, and much more.
 Here are a few of the many ways to enjoy CBD.

 The Most Popular Ways to Take CBD